-CANZUK International is a non-profit organisation advocating closer migration, trade and diplomatic ties between Canada, Australia, New Zealand and the United Kingdom (the CANZUK countries).
+CANZUK International is an advocacy organisation promoting closer migration, trade and diplomatic ties between Canada, Australia, New Zealand and the United Kingdom (the CANZUK countries).

 Founded in January 2015, we have campaigned for greater cooperation between the CANZUK countries with significant public, organisational and political support.
 Today, we comprise of staff in all four countries dedicated to advancing facilitated migration, free trade and coordinated foreign policy for the benefit of travel, business and employment opportunities for CANZUK citizens.